cjus/jmdb/documentation.md

 }
 ```

 Note that the statusCode returned is 201 or HTTP 201 Created.
 This indicates success.
-The result will container an _id field which represents the document ID.
+The result will contain an _id field which represents the document ID.
 You'll need to provide the document ID when performing update or delete operations on container documents.
 Don't worry about having to keep track of those document IDs - you get back document ID for every document created or returned from a query.

 ### Updating documents